MBDA Enforcer: Launching tube

 MBDA Italy developed the lightweight carbon-fibre launching tube for the missile.
-It is a single-use tube.
+It is a single-use square shaped tube.

 The trigger that gets connected to the launching tube is assembled by MBDA Deutschland.
 The design of the trigger ensures that the missile is not a dud in case of a malfunction of the trigger.

 Enforcer assembly

 The assembly takes place in Germany, and is made by MBDA Deutschland.